cpmpercussion/ozchi-2022-miniconf/README.md

-OzCHI 2022 will take place in Canberra, Australia in November/December 2022 and will be hosted by the Australian National University at [The Shine Dome](https://www.science.org.au/about-us/shine-dome)
+OzCHI 2022 will take place in Canberra, Australia in November/December 2022 and will be hosted by the Australian National University at [The Shine Dome](https://www.science.org.au/about-us/shine-dome).
+OzCHI2022 is organised in cooperation with ACM SIGCHI.

 <div class="text-center">
 <a type="button" class="btn btn-danger" href="https://www.ergonomics.org.au/events/ozchi-2022-conference/" role="button">Register Here</a>